gap-packages/SimplicialSurfaces/README.md

 ==============================

-Since this package is not a complete GAP-package at this point in time, the usage differs from usual packages.

-1) Download or copy the repository (linking it to the online repository via git is preferable as you can get updates more easily)
+There are two ways to use this package.
+Both start with downloading or cloning the repository (cloning via git is preferable as you get updates more easily).

+A) Go into your installation directory for GAP, then the subfolder pkg/ and
+    put the SimplicialSurface-folder there.
+Then you can use LoadPackage("SimplicialSurfaces")
+    to access the package inside GAP.
-2) Go into the folder gap/
+B) Go into the folder gap/ of the repository and use "gap play.g".
-3) Use "gap play.g" or read "play.g" from inside gap
+    Alternatively you can start gap from there and read "play.g".

 The manual is in the folder doc/
 At the current point in time it is more of a rough draft but it should be able